kouki-miura2/vite-plugin-oidc/test-client/README.md

 ### Libraries Used

+#### oidc-client-ts (used in index.html)
-- `oidc-client-ts`: TypeScript-compatible OpenID Connect client library
+- TypeScript-compatible OpenID Connect client library
+- Works with any OIDC-compliant provider
 - PKCE is automatically handled by the library
+- Provides extensive configuration options and event handling

+#### keycloak-js (used in index-kc.html)
+- Official Keycloak JavaScript adapter
+- Optimized for Keycloak-specific features
+- PKCE support built-in
+- Provides Keycloak-specific utilities and token management

 ### Security Features